plumatic/schema/README.md

 As long as your tests cover all call boundaries, this means you will should catch any 'type-like' bugs in your code at test time.

 Second, we manually call `s/validate` to check any data we read and write over the wire or to persistent storage, ensuring that we catch and debug bad data before it strays too far from its source.
+If you need maximal performance, you can avoid the schema processing overhead on each call by create a validator once with `s/validator` and calling the resulting function on each datum you want to validate (`s/defn` does this under the hood).

-Finally, you can turn on, by default, validation for a given function (without the need for `with-fn-validation`):
+Alternatively, you can force validation for key functions (without the need for `with-fn-validation`):

 ```
 (s/defn ^:always-validate stamped-names ...)